A step back in time

-Tweeddale Museum and Gallery is housed in a historic building dating back to the 16th century.
-The Chambers Institution, was gifted to the town in 1859 by William Chambers, one of the founders of the famous publishing house, W & R Chambers Publishers.
+Peebles Library, Museum & Gallery is housed in a historic building dating back to the 16th century.
+The Chambers Institution was gifted to the town in 1859 by William Chambers, one of the founders of the famous publishing house, W & R Chambers Publishers.
 This striking building now hosts a vibrant museum and gallery, with permanent displays and changing exhibitions showcasing the best of the Borders and beyond, ranging from visual arts through textiles to historical interest.

 Plan your visit

-There is free parking close by, disabled parking, bike rack and the museum is accessible by public transport.
+The museum is accessible by public transport.
 Assistance dogs are welcome.
-There are toilets and a gift shop.
 Coach tours are welcome.
 There is partial disabled access to the ground floor.

 Open all year

 - Tuesday 10:00 - 15:00

 - Wednesday Closed -